Intersection of LGBTQ, Immigrant Rights a Focus at Equality March

 For the majority of participants, including Julie Jones, a transgender woman from East San Jose, the march was personal.

-“A big part of this is that I have spent so much of my life being scared and I’m tired of it,” Jones said Jones.
+“A big part of this is that I have spent so much of my life being scared and I’m tired of it,” Jones said.
 “I refuse to be afraid anymore.”

 Pride Month is typically a time for celebration, but the Trump administration’s recent changes to legal protections for the LGBTQ community and immigrants provoked the nationwide political procession.
 Sunday’s march sought to unite communities of diverse backgrounds, sexual orientations and gender identities while calling attention to issues faced by minority groups in the U.S.